What is domestic violence?

 Social abuse is systematically controlling who you see, who you speak to, or who you receive phone calls, messages or email from.
 Controlling where you go so that you become socially or geographically isolated from other people.
 More

-Financial abuse (also known as economic abuse) includes refusing you access to money, especially where the money is legally due to you, ie your wages or an inheritance.
-Accumulating debt in your name, or preventing you from seeking or keeping employment.
+Financial abuse (also known as economic abuse) includes refusing you access to money, especially where the money is legally due to you.
+For example your wages or an inheritance.
+It also includes accumulating debt in your name, or preventing you from seeking or keeping employment.
 More

 Damage to Personal Property

-Digital abuse can involve using technology to bully, harass or intimidate a partner, including threats to share / sharing private photos online without your consent.
-Controlling who you can and can’t be friends with on social media and sending insulting messages via digital platforms.
+Digital abuse can involve using technology to bully, harass or intimidate a partner.
+This can include threats to share, or actually sharing private photos online without your consent.
+It also includes controlling who you can and cannot be friends with on social media and sending insulting messages via digital platforms.